|Events during March

 4 hours after or before the sun.
 The dates of the next two inferior conjunctions are October 28th 2010 and October 26th 2018.

-about 3.00h by the end of March with the Moon closeby on the 5th.
+5.30h by the end of the month with the Moon below on the 16th.

 At opposition on the 28th August 2003, Mars was only 56 million kilometres from the earth.
 It showed a